ryanw-mobile/OctoMeter/README.md

 <br /><br />

-## Some draft technical details
+## Some technical details

-* `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
+* `/composeApp` is for Kotlin code shared across the Compose Multiplatform application.
   It contains several subfolders:
     - `commonMain` is for code that’s common for all targets.
-    - `androidMain` is the traditional Android project root
+    - `androidMain` is the traditional Android project root.
+    - `desktopMain` is for the desktop (JVM) app.
-    - Other folders are for Kotlin code that will be compiled for only the platform indicated in the folder name.
+    - `iosMain` is for the Kotlin code to be exposed to the iOS app.

 * `/iosApp` contains the iOS application.
 Open `OctoMeter.xcworkspace` to build the App.